 - Please check your individual stocks and bonds that you are holding to, whether they are worth holding on for the long term.

 - Please check the funds that you are invested in, if they are actively-managed funds, you may not fully be invested even if you did not sell down and when the markets recover and they will, you might not participate in the recovery because your managers are partly in cash.
 You may wish to check if your funds have done that.

 - If you are invested in a bond fund, you might want to check what these funds are invested in.
 Not all bond funds are the same and not all survive in a market crash.

 Every week, I go to the gym to work out with a trainer to keep myself fit.
 He pushes me to the maximum so that I can improve.
 But he can do so only because he knows my limit, my medical background and health condition.
 He will not push me beyond what my health can take.
 In the same manner, when Providend asked our clients to stay invested, it is not just because we use instruments that ensure that our clients are always fully invested, it is also because we have spent about 30 hours of initial work to know our client’s financial ability to do so.
 To push our clients to stay invested in this very volatile period without knowing their ability to do so will be sheer irresponsibility.

 So the next time when you hear this advice “stay invested for the long term”, do consider the instruments that you are invested in and see if you are really staying invested or should stay invested in.
 In addition, do ask yourself if you currently have the ability to stay invested for the long term.
 If you have a well thought out plan before you invested your money, you probably would be able to weather the storm.
 But if you are unable to, you probably should do something about your situation before it is too late.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Accredited Certified Coach with the International Coach Federation.